Venue & Travel

 Change at Shepherd's Bush for a 2 minute Overground train to Kensington (Olympia).

-Hammersmith is a 9 minute walk away.
-Alternatively a shuttle bus from Earls Court station is provided for some events.
-Please check the corresponding event listing for details.
+Hammersmith station is a 9 minute walk away.
+There will also be a limited shuttle bus service daily from Earls Court station for show visitors but we do suggest using the more direct options above.

 Hammersmith Station is a 5 minute bus ride or 15 minute walk away.